uzongoka/pulse-sms-issues/README.md

 Add a floating action button to the app which has a home icon on it that only shows when the user is outside of the main app.
 This way a user can click on that and easily return to the conversation list at any time.
 ```

-This is not a support section, if you need support or have a question then please find a contact email in the `Help and Feedback` section of the app.

 To report your issue, find the `Issues` link near the top of the web page and click it.
 Then in the right corner, click the green button labeled `New issue`.